Methone (moon)

-Methone /mɛˈθoʊniː/ is a small, egg-shaped moon of Saturn that orbits out past Saturn's ring system, between the orbits of Mimas and Enceladus.
-It was discovered in 2004, though it wasn't until 2012 that it was imaged in detail by the Cassini spacecraft.
+Methone /mɛˈθoʊniː/ is a small, egg-shaped natural satellite of Saturn that orbits out past Saturn's ring system, between the orbits of Mimas and Enceladus.
+It was discovered in 2004, though it was not until 2012 that it was imaged in detail by the Cassini spacecraft.

 History

 Methone was first discovered by the Cassini Imaging Team and given the temporary designation S/2004 S 1.
 Methone is also named Saturn XXXII (32).
 The Cassini spacecraft made two visits to Methone, and its closest approach was made on May 20, 2012 with a minimum distance of 1900 km from it.

 The name Methone was approved by the IAU Working Group on Planetary System Nomenclature on January 21, 2005.
 It was ratified at the IAU General Assembly in 2006.
 Methone (Greek Μεθώνη) was one of the Alkyonides, the seven beautiful daughters of the Giant Alkyoneus.

 Orbit

 Methone's orbit is perturbed by a 14:15 mean-motion resonance with the much larger Mimas.
 This causes its osculating orbital elements to vary with an amplitude of about 20 km in semi-major axis, and 5° in longitude of its periapsis on a timescale of about 450 days.
 Its eccentricity also varies, albeit on different timescales, between 0.0011 and 0.0037, and its inclination between about 0.003° and 0.020°.